Full-time MBA Careers

 Students have the opportunity to meet and connect with a variety of corporate and alumni connections.
-The Eller MBA Career Management Team organizes a variety of events, such as networking mixers and information sessions, where students can make professional connections and broaden their network.
+The Professional Development Team organizes a variety of events, such as networking mixers and information sessions, where students can make professional connections, learn about internship and job opportunities, and broaden their network.

-The Eller MBA Career Management Team works with students to gain first-hand experiences through mock interviews, career treks (site visits) and a variety of workshops.
+The Eller MBA Professional Development Team works with students to gain hands on experiences through mock interviews, career treks (site visits) and a variety of workshops.
 These opportunities allow students to see things from the employer's perspective and gain a broader understanding of how to set themselves up for future success.

 Deciding on your post-MBA career is a critical and integral aspect of your Eller MBA experience.
-Through the coaching and advising from the MBA Career Management Team on a personalized, one-on-one basis, you will be able to make these critical decisions.
+Through the coaching and advising from the MBA Professional Development Team on a personalized, one-on-one basis, you will be able to make these critical decisions.

-Starting at orientation, you will identify target organizations, industries and functional areas through the execution of your individualized career search strategy.
+Starting at enrollment and during orientation, you will identify target organizations, industries and functional areas through the execution of your individualized career search strategy.
 The strategy prepares you to position yourself for opportunities that are a good fit for you and leverage your interests, skills and past experiences.

 Understanding the recruiting cycle of employers is a vital part of the career search.
 Most employers will begin posting opportunities and visiting campuses as soon as classes begin in the Fall.
 On-campus career fairs, as well as the national career fairs, take place in September and October each year.
 These events are the primary sources for employers to find their internship and full-time candidates.

-Therefore, you will want to make sure your resume and cover letter are always up-to-date, as well as scheduling time with the MBA Career Management Team to prepare for the career fairs.
+Therefore, you will want to make sure your resume and cover letter are always up-to-date, as well as scheduling time with the MBA Professional Development Team to prepare for the career fairs.

 First-year MBA Cycle: when you begin your first year of the MBA program in the Fall, your main career focus is to obtain the mandatory internship for the following summer.

 Second-year MBA Cycle: during your second year of the MBA program, your main career focus is to obtain a full-time position.